What’s in a name?

 At first overwhelmed by the horrors any advocate sees daily, I finally realised that contrary to what some may claim, we are unfortunately not ‘all on the same side’.
 I realised at last that in order for the vegan message to have clarity we must focus on the central issues rather then firing off in random directions, inviting others to feel sickened, outraged or infuriated but without offering them any real way to be part of the solution.

 In order to effect real change in the way nonhumans are viewed, we must strike at the root of the problem, exposing the speciesism and violence that underpins every part of our society and is the culturally accepted norm.
 We must encourage other humans to think more critically about the way consumer demand and the choice of the individual are one and the same thing.
 Through ending consumer demand for the products of suffering, slavery and death, we can create the peaceful world that every human claims to wish for.

-I also eventually realised that there are fundamentally two views concerning animals:
+I eventually realised that there are fundamentally two views concerning animals:

 The other perspective maintains that use of nonhumans is acceptable if they are treated (and indeed killed) in a way that the proponents of this view deem to be ‘humane’.
-Those who promote this view that devastating harm, and indeed death, may be inflicted in a ‘nice’ manner, frequently petition and protest for regulation of ‘welfare standards’ and focus on the treatment of nonhumans.
+Those who promote this view that devastating harm, and indeed death, may be inflicted in a ‘nice’ manner, frequently petition and protest for regulatory reform and focus on the treatment of our victims.
 The majority of the so called ‘animal organisations’ promote this line of thinking which is not unexpected as welfare campaigns are a pot of gold in terms of their fundraising ability – vital to pay their wage bills.
-The other reason that they support this line of thinking is because so many of them also partner with, actively promote and even award, not only those who promote ‘happy’ exploitation, but even – unbelievably – the very industries that make money from commodifying nonhumans as if they were things rather than sentient individuals.
+The other reason that they support this line of thinking is because so many of them also partner with, actively promote and even reward, not only those who promote ‘happy’ exploitation, but even – unbelievably – the very industries that make money from commodifying our victims as if they were things rather than sentient individuals.